 ULU Bans Officers From Attending Remembrance Service

-The University of London Union, which represents UCL, King’s, LSE, and Queen Mary students, has banned its officers from attending a Remembrance Sunday service if they wish to represent students at the occasion.
+The University of London Union has banned its officers from attending a Remembrance Sunday service if they wish to represent students at the occasion.

 Union leaders voted in favour of a motion which effectively disallows officials from “Representing ULU as an organisation,” at the event.

 ULU president Michael Chessum, when speaking to The Telegraph, confirmed the intentions of the institution: